Tod Brown (baseball): Early life, education, and pro baseball career

 Born in Charleston, South Carolina, Brown grew up in Tucson, Arizona and graduated from Sabino High School in 1989.
 At the University of Arizona, Brown was a left-handed pitcher for Arizona Wildcats baseball from 1991 to 1994.
-Setting a school record with 35 appearances, Brown had six wins and eight saves for Arizona's 1993 College World Series runner-up team.
+Setting a school record with 35 appearances, Brown had six wins and eight saves for Arizona in 1993.
 In 1993, he played collegiate summer baseball with the Harwich Mariners of the Cape Cod Baseball League.
 Brown graduated from Arizona in 1994 with a bachelor's degree in regional development.

 Not selected in the 1994 Major League Baseball draft, Brown played two seasons of independent league baseball after college.
 With the Brainerd Bears of the North Central League in 1994, Brown had 17 appearances (12 starts), a 5–2 record, and 3.15 ERA on a Bears team that won the North Central League playoffs.
 After the season, Brown later signed with the Cleveland Indians but was released during 1995 spring training due to an injury.

 Returning to baseball in 1996, Brown had four appearances with three starts, an 0–1 record, and 9.88 ERA for the Minot Mallards of the Prairie League.
 In 1997, Brown completed a post-baccalaureate degree in education at Chapman University.